Human Papillomavirus (HPV)

 Parents can discuss any aspect of the vaccination programme with their daughter’s school nurse, GP or practice nurse.

-They can also phone NHS Direct’s special HPV helpline on 0845 602 3303, or visit the Department of Health Immunisation page (external link).
+They can also phone NHS Direct’s special HPV helpline on 0845 602 3303, or visit the NHS HPV vaccine overview (external link).